barskern/paraglider/README.md

 An online service that will allow users to browse information about IGC files.
 IGC is an international file format for soaring track files that are used by paragliders and gliders.

 The service will store IGC files metadata in a NoSQL Database (persistent storage).
-The system will generate events and it will monitor for new events happening from the outside services.
+The system will generate events, which can be subscribed to using webhooks, and it will monitor for new events happening from the outside services.

 # API-endpoints